 Hydrolyzed Vegetable Protein (SOYA)

-Hydrolyzed vegetable protein, also known as HVP is a natural & organic product rich in amino acids, minerals, micronutrients and is widely used in small amounts to add or enhance flavor of many processed foods such as soup, snack food, veggie burger, seasoning and more.
-It is considered as natural additive.
+Hydrolyzed vegetable protein (HVP) is a natural & organic product rich in amino acids, minerals, and micronutrients.
+It is widely used in small amounts to enhance the flavor of various processed foods such as soup, snack food, burger, seasoning, and more.
+It is considered a natural additive.

-Titan biotech’s hydrolyzed vegetable protein (soya) is one of the leading natural flavor enhancer or manufacturers in the present food industry produced by enzymatic or acid hydrolysis breaking down protein into their component amino acids.
-One of the amino acid is glutamic acid which is a (natural alternative to mono sodium glutamate-MSG).
-It is widely used in small amounts to add flavor.
-It is also used as whipping, foaming or aerating agent, as nutritional ingredients or as bread or baking improver.
+Titan Biotech’s hydrolyzed vegetable protein (soya) is a leading natural flavor enhancer in the food industry.
+It is produced by enzymatic or acid hydrolysis by breaking down proteins into their component amino acids.
+One of the amino acids is glutamic acid, a (natural alternative to monosodium glutamate-MSG), widely used in small amounts to add flavor.
+It is also used as a whipping, foaming, or aerating agent, a nutritional ingredient in the baking industry.

 Request A Quote

-Umami is present in this product which creates taste sensation in many commercially processed foods.
-It is a replacement of sodium glutamate because it contains high amount of natural ribo-nucleotide.
+Umami is present in this product, which creates a taste sensation in many commercially processed foods.
+It replaces sodium glutamate because it contains a high amount of natural ribonucleotide.
 The percentage of glutamine acid and the process of extraction of hydrolyzed vegetable protein (soya) HVP and sodium glutamate are entirely different.

 • Maize or Corn meal